Dunlap High School: Activities

 DHS offers many activities and clubs, focusing on both service and competition.

 Competitive activities at Dunlap include a Speech Team, drama, Worldwide Youth in Science and Engineering (WYSE), a FIRST Robotics Competition team, a bass fishing team, Future Business Leaders of America (FBLA), a math club, a chess team, and a scholastic bowl team.
 Dunlap's chess team has seen great success, winning 3 Illinois Chess Coaches' Association state championships: in 2015 (2A), 2017 (3A), and 2018 (2A).
 The WYSE team has become a mainstay in the state tournament, placing in the top 3 in Division 1500 in 2014 and 2017.
 Dunlap FBLA has also been remarkably successful, with a member of the club being elected the national secretary of the organization and another member winning first prize in the national healthcare administration competition.
 The scholastic bowl team has been successful, qualifying for five IHSA state tournaments, placing fourth in 2017, and winning six regional titles in seven years from 2012 to 2018.
-The robotics team, DERT, has qualified for the FIRST Championship on one occasion, in 2011.
+The robotics team, DERT, has qualified for the FIRST Championship on two occasions, with the most recent one being in 2026 after winning the Central Illinois Regional and becoming a Finalist at the Greater Kansas City Regional.
 The bass fishing team has qualified for the state tournament four times, winning a sectional title in 2014.